How to Document Home Contents After a Flood

 Let's make it less painful.

-Insurance adjusters don't take guesses.
+Flood insurance adjusters don't take guesses.
 They need proof of ownership, proof of value, and proof of loss.

 That sounds annoying because it is annoying.
 But it's also the difference between a clean payout and a claim that gets nickel-and-dimed.